AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++What is the difference between credits and gamification points?

 You acquire credits whenever you acquire a new skill level.
 Credits are associated to skill levels.
-For more information on credits, skills and levels refer to&nbsp; [skills and levels](feature-summary/skills-levels.md)&nbsp;feature.
+For more information on credits, skills and levels refer to  [skills and levels](feature-summary/skills-levels.md) feature.

-You get gamification points&nbsp;whenever you complete a task.
-Currently, there are six gamification tasks available in Learning Manager.&nbsp;On completion of each task you acquire a specific number of points associated with that task.
-For more information, refer to&nbsp; [gamification](feature-summary/gamification.md)&nbsp;feature.
+You get gamification points whenever you complete a task.
+Currently, there are six gamification tasks available in Learning Manager.
+On completion of each task you acquire a specific number of points associated with that task.
+For more information, refer to  [gamification](feature-summary/gamification.md) feature.

 +++